Argentine identity card: History

+New biometric identity cards

 In April 2023, an important development occurred in Argentina with regards to the DNI.
 This development marked a significant step in the ongoing historical narrative surrounding the Falkland Islands (known as the Malvinas Islands in the Argentina) and the recognition of the contributions and sacrifices made by its veterans, putting a new 'seal' with the geographic map of it, with the legend "HEROE DE LAS ISLAS MALVINAS".
 This update was mandatory only for war veterans.
+However, it is important to regard that the identity cards still had the legend without the seal, up to 2021.

 As of December 2023, the Argentine National Registry of Persons (Renaper), operating under the Ministry of Interior, has introduced the new Biometric National Identity Document (DNI).
 This cutting-edge identification document stands out for its adherence to the highest international standards in terms of security, technology, and quality.
 It incorporates an electronic chip and a Data Matrix code, enabling electronic document validation, identity verification, digital functionalities, and enhanced security measures.

 Printed using laser technology on polycarbonate, the new document incorporates advanced physical security features to enhance visual verification and prevent counterfeiting.
 Polycarbonate, known for its durability, serves as the base material, providing increased resilience.

+Beginning 2026, during Milei government, the new Argentine identity cards was finally enacted since February.
+In this time at the PDFs of the Official Gazzete, it can be seen that the Identity cards have CAN code if once updated, and conserves the same format for foreigners.
+Also, there is a return of the exemplar.